-When a potential fraud situation is uncovered, consider whether the evidence is sufficient to support a finding that the person knowingly made a false statement or omission about a material fact or failed to disclose information so as to warrant imposition of the sanction.
-Consider all evidence including any physical, mental, educational, or language limitations that the person has.
-In determining whether a person acted knowingly in making a false or misleading statement or in failing to disclose information, consider, among other things, the significance of the false, misleading, or omitted information in terms of its likely impact on the person's benefits.
+When a potential fraud situation is uncovered, consider whether the evidence is sufficient to support a finding that the person knowingly made a false statement, omitted a material fact or failed to disclose information that warrants imposition of the sanction.
+In determining whether a person acted knowingly in making a false or misleading statement or in failing to disclose information, consider the significance of the false, misleading, or omitted information in terms of its likely impact on the person's benefits.
 Base the decision to impose a sanction on the evidence and reasonable inferences that you draw from that evidence, not on speculation or suspicion.

 inconsistency among statements made or documents submitted;